Seahawks WRs DK Metcalf and Tyler Lockett will likely play against 49ers

 Each landed on the injury report during the week, raising questions about their availability.

-But Metcalf didn’t get a game-status designation, and while Seattle listed Lockett as questionable with a hip injury.
+But Metcalf didn’t get a game-status designation while Seattle listed Lockett as questionable with a hip injury.
 Coach Pete Carroll indicated he’ll play Sunday.

 “He practiced today,” Carroll said.
 “We rested him during the week, he did a bunch of treatment, and he feels good.”